hkghotra/Emergency-Calls-Data-Analysis/README.md

 # Emergency Calls Data Analysis

 ## Data Overview
-For this project I will be analyzing 911 emergency call data which contains the following fields:
+For this project I will be analyzing 911 emergency call data.
+This dataset contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude